 In Jordan the standard voltage is 230V and the frequency is 50 Hz.
 That’s the standard voltage in the UK, Europe, Australia and most of Asia and Africa; If you are traveling from the US you will need an adaptor.

-The climate in Jordan is hot and dry almost everywhere.
-The best time to visit would be in autumn or spring when temperatures are cool enough to enjoy a hike.
+Jordan’s weather is generally dry and sunny, with hot summers and cool winters.
+The country experiences significant temperature variations between day and night, particularly in the desert regions.
 The warmest month is June, with an average temperature of 89 °F (31.6°C), and the coldest is January, with an average of 45°F (7°C).
 Summers are hot and dry while winters are relatively cold.

 Jordan is very safe, one of the safest countries in the Middle East despite its volatile location.
 Serious crime is rare, but petty crime does exist and it is recommended to take the usual precautions like protect your valuables and avoid camping alone.
 It is still safe for women solo traveler, but be aware of the dressing code and avoid traveling alone at night.